Visiting Galway and a report from the Pavement concert on the 24th July 2023 at the Galway International Arts Festival.

 From Belfast to Galway by car

 Saturday 22nd July 2023

 When I'm travelling a distance and it is possible to travel via rail, usually I buy my ticket and cast all other considerations aside.
 Belfast to Galway may be certainly journeyed by rail, but this time I opted to travel by car.
-I had recently acquired a new car and she was rearing for a stretch.
-I knew the west coast of Ireland is scenic so it was chosen for the drive.
+The car that had recently become mine had never yet been taken for a lengthly drive.
+I knew the west coast of Ireland is scenic so it made a perfect reason.